-- Ensure regular cleaning of the living area
+- Ensure regular cleaning of the living area.

-- Manually transfer the kegos (1st instar Silkworms) onto new food as opposed to just letting them crawl over
+- Manually transfer the kegos (1st instar Silkworms) onto new food as opposed to just letting them crawl over.

-- Begin rearing them on Silkworm Chow – before transferring their diet to Mulberry Leaves in the 2nd or 3rd instar
+- Begin rearing them on Silkworm Chow – before transferring their diet to Mulberry Leaves in the 2nd or 3rd instar.

-As you could guess, small Silkworms do not eat as much as older worms.
-Leaves should be added at least once per day, and ideally two-three times per day when the Silkworms reach full size – once in the morning, once at midday, and once before bed (if it’s a hot day and leaves wilt, swap them around more frequently).
-We suggest that instead of feeding large amounts of leaves at once, that you should instead increase the intervals at which you feed them – if possible – in order to reduce the build-up of waste and in turn reduce the chance of disease build-up.
+Small Silkworms do not eat as much as older worms.
+Leaves should be added at least once per day.
+Ideally, give leaves two-three times per day when the Silkworms reach full size.
+Feed them once in the morning, once at midday, and once in the evening (if it’s a hot day and leaves wilt, swap them around more frequently).
+We suggest that – instead of feeding large amounts of leaves at once – increase the intervals at which you feed them, to reduce the build-up of waste and consequently reduce the chance of disease build-up.

 Interesting Fact: In Spring, when the air temperature falls at night, Silkworms struggle to digest their food as a result.
 To counter this, many commercial farms tend to increase the quantity of feed in the mornings, as well as raising the temperature in the evening.